1891–92 Aston Villa F.C. season

-Aston Villa made a storming start to the 1891–92 English Football League season, winning their first four games and scoring sixteen goals in the process.
-They eventually finished a much-improved fourth in The Football League and created history by defeating Accrington 12-2 (still a club record for a league game).
-Bizarrely, Villa didn't draw a single game all season!
+The 1890–91 English football season was Aston Villa's fourth season in the Football League.
+Aston Villa (Villa) made a strong start to the season, winning their first four games and scoring sixteen goals.
+They eventually finished fourth in The Football League and set a club record for goals scored in a league match while defeating Accrington 12-2.
+Aston Villa did not draw a single match during the season.

 It was the FA Cup, however, which retained the most excitement for supporters.
-Villa dispatched Heanor Town F.C., Darwen, local rivals Wolverhampton Wanderers F.C. and Sunderland to reach their second final at The Oval.
-Villa were matched against their fierce Warwickshire rivals West Bromwich Albion F.C. in a repeat of Villa's triumphant 1887 FA Cup Final.
-Unlike in 1887, however, Villa started as strong favourites.
-They had already comfortably beaten Albion home and away in the league.
+Villa defeated Heanor Town F.C., Darwen, local rivals Wolverhampton Wanderers F.C. and Sunderland to reach their second FA Cup final, which was played at The Oval at that time.
+Villa were matched against their Warwickshire rivals West Bromwich Albion F.C., as they were in 1887 FA Cup Final, where Aston Villa won 2-0.
+Villa were viewed as strong favourites in 1892, as they had already beaten Albion home and away in the league; in the end, they were defeated 3-0.

-It was with some consternation then that the large crowd assembled at Birmingham New Street station to hear the result learned that Villa had been defeated 3–0.
-After the game rumours circulated that Villa's goalkeeper, Jimmy Warner, had thrown the match.
-Every window in his pub in Spring Hill, Birmingham was smashed by an angry mob.
-Despite his probable innocence, Warner was scapegoated and never played for Villa again.
+After the match, rumours circulated that goalkeeper Jimmy Warner had thrown the match.
+He would be transferred to Newton Heath F.C. following the controversy, which included accusations that he had thrown the match to resolve gambling debts.

-Despite the Cup final heart-break Villa had stumbled upon the nucleus of its most dominant side ever.
-With stars like James Cowan, Charlie Athersmith and John Devey, Villa were now in a much stronger position to challenge for supremacy of English football.
+The campaign was part of a relatively dominant period in Aston Villa's history: footballers such as James Cowan, Charlie Athersmith and John Devey are noted for their contributions during this season and the following years.
+In addition the eventual captain Jack Devey debuted this year.

-There were debut appearances for Jack Devey (268), Percy Hislop, John Baird, Albert Hinchley, Charlie Hare, Tom Dutton and Ted Diver.
+As late as 1901, in the warm weather months, Villa would forgo their heavier woollen club colours in favour of thin cotton red shirts.